benjsmyth/algorithms/sorting/bubble-sort/README.md

 ```

 ## Optimization
-Bubble sort can be optimized by terminating when the array has been sorted.
+Bubble sort can be improved by terminating when the array has been sorted.
 To do this, the algorithm must keep track of a Boolean variable `swapped` that remembers whether or not an element was swapped during the previous run through the array.
 When all the elements have been sorted, `swapped` remains `false` and the algorithm terminates early.
 ```
 ALGO bubbleSort2(array, N):
     DO: